 Model fitting

-The critical trial analysis in the main text suggests that participants spontaneously employ model-free control over goal selection.
+Our analysis of the effect of setup trial reward on critical trial choice, presented in the main text, suggests that participants spontaneously employ model-free control over goal selection.
 As an additional test of this hypothesis, we fit the above computational model to observed data in Experiment 1b.
 We fit the five free parameters individually to every participant by maximum likelihood, each time taking the best out of 25 starts distributed across the parameter space.
 Parameter estimates and pseudo-R2s are presented in Table S2.
 The model fit the data significantly better than a chance model for every participant (likelihood ratio tests, all ps < .0001), and our parameter of interest, the model-free goal weight wMFG, was distributed significantly above zero (sign test, Z = 15.5, p < .0001).